CivicTechTO/tor-councilmatic/README.md

 * [`virtualenv`](http://virtualenv.readthedocs.org/en/latest/virtualenv.html): For sandboxing our python packages.
 * [`virtualenvwrapper`](http://virtualenvwrapper.readthedocs.org/en/latest/install.html): For helping us manage `virtualenv`.

-View descriptions of all the helper tasks by running `invoke --list` in the project root directory.
+View descriptions of all the helper tasks by running the bare `invoke` command in the project root directory.

 [Read how to set up virtualenv.](http://docs.python-guide.org/en/latest/dev/virtualenvs/)